Endowed Professorships

 Opportunity Bank Endowed Professorship for Finance

-The Opportunity Bank Endowed Professorship is an incredibly generous gift that has allowed me to further my professional development and research in the field as well as attend conferences.
-All of these very important endeavors provide me with additional resources and further develop my depth of expertise to bring back to the students in the classroom.
+The Opportunity Bank Endowed Professorship is an incredibly generous gift that has allowed Professor Mull to further her professional development and research in the field as well as attend conferences.
+All of these very important endeavors provide her with additional resources and further develop her depth of expertise to bring back to the students in the classroom.

 The finance major is the newest addition to the department and has grown significantly over the past few years.
-I am pleased and honored to be a part of such a dynamic program and initiative.
-This endowment allows me to participate in activities to help ensure our students are receiving the most relevant experiences and knowledge in the ever-evolving field of finance.
-I am most grateful to Opportunity Bank for this thoughtful and supportive gift.
+Prof. Mull is pleased and honored to be a part of such a dynamic program and initiative.
+This endowment allows her to participate in activities to help ensure Carroll students are receiving the most relevant experiences and knowledge in the ever-evolving field of finance.
+She is most grateful to Opportunity Bank for this thoughtful and supportive gift.

 The Guido Bugni Professorship